 The McDonald College is an independent co-educational, non-denominational College.
-It provides comprehensive education at pre-school, infants, primary and secondary levels.
-The College is registered and accredited to offer courses for the School Certificate and Higher School Certificate.
+It provides comprehensive education at infants, primary and secondary levels.
+The College is registered and accredited by the NSW Board of Studies to offer courses up to and including the Higher School Certificate.
 All College students are encouraged to work to their potential with academic extension opportunities.
-Students with special needs are catered for by a combination of withdrawal and in-class support.
+Students requiring additional learning support are catered for by a combination of withdrawal and in-class support.